ccbcadmin/telephony-capture-service/README.md

 │   │   ├── queue.ts                                      RabbitMQ interface
 │   │   ├── server-socket.ts                              Server-side TCP circuit management
 │   │   └── utility.ts                                    Various utilities
 │   ├── telephony-capture-service                         The TCS itself
 │   │   ├── Dockerfile
 │   │   └── telephony-capture-service.ts
 │   ├── telephony-simulator                               A simulator that sends SMDR messages to the TCS │   │   ├── Dockerfile
 │   │   └── telephony-simulator.ts
-│   ├── tms-interface                                     Sends data to the TMS │   │   ├── Dockerfile
+│   ├── tms-interface                                     Forwards on raw data bytes to the TMS │   │   ├── Dockerfile
 │   │   └── tms-interface.ts
 │   └── tms-simulator                                     A test mockup of the TMS